hapax/hapax.github.io/assets/simple-physics.md

 Grab a pumpkin, stopwatch and string, and check for yourself!
 (Galileo realised he could exploit this property to make a reliable timepiece, and invented the pendulum clock.)
+There is actually a deep physical reason pendulums are isochronic, but we will have to leave that for another time!

 In terms of relevant features, this leaves the pumpkin mass $m$, string length $\ell$, and gravity $g$.
 You can also eliminate the pumpkin mass empirically, but as we'll see, we can leave it in and let dimensional analysis *tell us* it's irrelevant.

-I'm going to do something a bit sneaky.
+At this point, I'm going to do something a bit sneaky.
 Instead of period $t$, we will deal with the *angular velocity*

 $$